 The ease of settling on a date will depend mainly on the group’s size and will need to take into account their other commitments, such as work and family.
 To begin with, ask the bride for some dates that she can do.
 Then give the group this selection that together you can narrow down.
 There will always be one weekend that stands out for availability above the others and usually, hens can shuffle workdays and childcare to attend.

-After you have spoken to the bride, you’ll soon gain an idea about her location ideals.
+After you have spoken to the bride and decided on a classy Hens Night Idea you’ll soon gain an idea about her location ideals.
 It’s a possibility she may want to stay reasonably close to home and spend more time partying than travelling, but this won’t always be the case.
 She might want to make the most of this opportunity, and if the budget allows, go abroad to an entirely new scene.

 The budget is the driver of the weekend.
 Knowing what the rest of the group can afford is crucial in settling on any ideas you may have.

 Although you may be super excited and desperate to book, doing so before you know the budget is a wrong move.
 Once you know what you have available to spend, you can search for the best options around, such as accommodation and activities.
 You can also stretch the cents as far as possible to allow for special little extras.
 A much more popular and classy Idea then a low quality strippers bar show as like magic men australia magic or the magic men show in a bar.